usnistgov/REFPROP-wrappers/wrappers/Excel/README.md

 ------------

 For OSX with Office 365:
-(The following has only been tested with REFPROP 9.1 as that is what I currently have)
+(The following has only been tested with REFPROP 9.1)

 1. Build librefprop.dylib following instructions on REFPROP-cmake
 2. Create a folder named "refprop" in "/Users/$USER/Library/Group Containers/UBF8T346G9.Office/" replacing $USER with your username